evanrinehart/resume/README.md

 evanrinehart@gmail.com<br>
 https://github.com/evanrinehart<br>

-Software engineer with five years of professional experience in a variety of open source technologies looking to work locally in or remotely from New Orleans.
+Software engineer with seven years of professional experience in a variety of open source technologies looking to work locally in or remotely from New Orleans.

 ## Louisiana State University (2003 - 2007)